ORIGINAL RESEARCH article

 The smoothing kernel sizes were chosen based on prior recommendations to select a kernel FWHM that is 2–3 times the functional voxel size (Mikl et al., 2008; Pajula and Tohka, 2014), which approximates the extent of the underlying signal on the cortex (3–5 mm; Hopfinger et al., 2000).
 Prior thalamic mapping work has shown very little difference between, for example, the habenula connectivity peak results for smoothed compared to unsmoothed maps, except for in the voxels surrounding the habenula (Ely et al., 2019).
 Since the current work aimed to map PVT FC with other subcortical structures and cortical areas and not intra-thalamic connectivity, we opted to smooth the functional datasets.

 The functional data were further denoised using the CONN Toolbox’s aCompCor method (white matter and CSF noise, frame-wise motion regression, artifact scrubbing, and linear detrending).
 The data were then band-pass filtered to isolate resting-state frequencies (0.01 Hz < f < 0.10 Hz) using a fast Fourier transform (FFT).
-Importantly, all seed region of interest BOLD time series were extracted from resulting unsmoothed and denoised rsfMRI volumes (1.6 mm and 2 mm for 7T and 3T, respectively) to prevent “spillover” from other nearby regions.
+Importantly, the 7T seed region of interest BOLD timeseries were extracted from resulting unsmoothed and denoised rsfMRI volumes to prevent “spillover” from other nearby regions.
+For the 3T dataset, masks were applied to smoothed data, which have higher signal-to-noise ratio.
 Denoising was successful in this final sample, eliminating the positive skew and inter-subject variability related to physiological and motion artifact in randomly sampled functional connectivity (Supplementary Figure 2) and there was no evidence for a link between mean motion or mean global signal change and functional connectivity in the 7T or 3T datasets (see Supplementary Figures 3, 4).

 We utilized 3D digital seed masks from the “Thalamus Atlas” of the Swiss Federal Institute of Technology (ETH) in Zurich and University of Zurich, Switzerland (Krauth et al., 2010; Jakab et al., 2012).
 The digital model was utilized with written consent from the Computer Vision Laboratory of the ETH Zurich.
 The atlas consists of seed masks of human thalamic subdivisions defined using histology (Krauth et al., 2010) and implemented in standard Montreal Neurological Institute (MNI) voxel space for functional neuroimaging (Jakab et al., 2012).
 We combined the left and right hemisphere masks into single bilateral masks for each subnucleus to increase coverage and total voxel count.
 We used the bilateral PVT mask (Pv.nii.gz, 14 mm3 shown in yellow in Figures 1A,B) as our primary seed of interest and we used the remainder of the thalamus in our primary semi-partial control analyses (see purple region in Figure 1A) as well as other nearby medial group subnuclei [central medial nucleus (CeM.nii.gz, 327 mm3 see green region in Figure 1B), central lateral nucleus (CL.nii.gz, 1740 mm3, see red region in Figure 1B), and the parafascicular nucleus (Pf.nii.gz, 380 mm3, see blue region in Figure 1B), separately] in a separate set of analyses focused on controlling for and comparing the PVT functional connectivity to that of other nearby midline thalamic subnuclei with some similarities and differences in their projection profiles in rodents (Van der Werf et al., 2002).